Grum999/Newspaper/README.md

 You should receive a copy of the GNU General Public License along with KanvasBuddy.
 If not, see <https://www.gnu.org/licenses/>.

-Long story short: you're free to download, modify as well as redistribute *leNewLayerColorName* as long as this ability is preserved and you give contributors proper credit.
+Long story short: you're free to download, modify as well as redistribute *Newspaper* as long as this ability is preserved and you give contributors proper credit.
 This is the same license under which Krita is released, ensuring compatibility between the two.